SouravSaha00123/date_extraction/README.md

             print('The date format ('+word+') is correct and is extracted by:\n'+formt) print(result)
  `````````
- Here, 'text' is the converted text file obtained from document file.
+ Here, 'text' is the converted text file obtained from scanned document file.

 ## Contact
 For any further query, comment or suggestion, you may reach out to me at ssaharaj@gmail.com